 New concept: Xerox became successful through a new business model

 What can a business concept achieve?
-This is clear from the example of Xerox.
+This is illustrated by Xerox clear.
 Xerox invented leasing in 1959 with the 914 printer.
-The printer weighed a ton and cost $ 2.000 to make, which was a lot of money at the time.
+The printer weighed a ton and cost $2.000 to make, which was a lot of money at the time.
 The selling price was a multiple of that.

 How do you set up an after-work startup and the processes?

 As you can see, it can be the same product or the same service.
-The question of “how” is always crucial: How do you set up an after-work startup and your processes?
+The question of “how” is always crucial: how do you build aStartups and your processes?

-The most important question that should be asked right at the beginning of the after-work start-up is: What problem do you want to solve?
-You have probably already found possible starting points, forged ideas and brainstorming with friends and acquaintances.
-There are two things to watch out for: How has the problem been solved so far, and how many people are affected by the problem?
+The most important question that should be asked right at the beginning of the after-work start-up is: which one Problem do you want to solve?
+You have probably already found possible starting points ideas forged and brainstormed with friends and acquaintances.
+Two things to look out for: How has the problem been resolved so far, and how many People are affected by the problem at all?

 Mass market or niche?

-If you want to offer solutions for the mass market and align the business model accordingly, the following can happen: You successfully develop the solution, but it turns out that it only benefits a few people.
-The product works, but the business model does not, because the offer only pays off with increasing sales.
-With the question "Who has the problem?" you can avoid such mistakes from the outset and better assess the niche.
+Do you want Solutions for the mass market and align the business model accordingly, the following can happen: You successfully develop the solution, but it turns out that it is only useful for a few people.
+The product works, but the business model doesn't, because the offer only pays off if sales increase.
+With the question “Who has the problem?” you can avoid such mistakes from the outset and better assess the niche.

 A good example is the development of laser television.
 A great idea that should revolutionize the home theater market.
 The point is that the image is projected from behind onto the back of the screen.
 So nobody can walk through the picture and produce a shadow.